samrushing/hpack/README.md

 ------

 Decoder works.
 Encoder works, but does not yet make use of the DynamicTable.
-This code is being tested with shrapnel's h2 server.
+This code is being tested with shrapnel's h2 server (which is currently in the 's2n' branch).

 Purpose
 -------